 What changes will affect your business from today?
 No need to worry!
-Here are few changes in the new financial year, If you have any queries do mail us on email@example.com.
+Here are a few changes in the new financial year, If you have any queries do mail us at firstname.lastname@example.org.

 - The income tax slab remains the same for the new financial year but with fresh rebates